Oli-Ross/timetrack/Readme.md

 - `task rename NAME`: Rename last task to `NAME`
 - `task next NAME`: Start a new task with the name `NAME`, end any running tasks
 - `task extend`: Set the last stopped task to running
+- `task assign`: Interactively select a Harvest project + task to assign to the latest task.
+Requires `fzf`
 - `task stop`: End the current task
 - `task abort`: Discard the current task
 - `task log`: Mark all tasks logged up to including the last task that was ended and show all tasks who's status changed